Story at a glance:

 6. De Karel Doorman, Rotterdam, the Netherlands

-Traveling back to the Netherlands, the 229.7 foot tall De Karel Doorman in Rotterdam is an inspiring example of both mass timber construction and adaptive reuse in action.
+Traveling back to the Netherlands, the 230-foot tall De Karel Doorman in Rotterdam is an inspiring example of both mass timber construction and adaptive reuse in action.

 Designed by Dutch architecture studio Ibelings van Tilburg Architecten, De Karel Doorman was adapted from the defunct Ter Meulen retail building, a holdover from the post-war reconstruction movement.
-Much of the original store remains—indeed, both the exterior and interior were largely restored—albeit with new residential structures added on top of it.
+Much of the original store remains—both the exterior and interior were largely restored, albeit with new residential structures on top.

 Using a very light construction of timber and steel, Ibelings van Tilburg Architecten was able to add an additional 16 floors on top of the existing building’s columns and foundation without compromising its structural integrity.
-By opting for a timber façade and wooden floors, in conjunction with light steel, plaster partitions, and tempered glass, De Karel Doorman was made much lighter than traditional apartment buildings.
+By opting for a timber façade and wooden floors, in conjunction with light steel, plaster partitions, and tempered glass, De Karel Doorman was made much lighter than traditional apartment buildings of a similar size.

 7. 55 Southbank Boulevard, Melbourne, Australia